smaillimp/focus-track-javascript-advanced/react/part-two/README.md

 1. Navigate into this folder

-2. Create a new react app with `npx create-react-app exercise-part-two` and add follow the instructions to set up [React Router](https://reactrouter.com/docs/en/v6/getting-started/installation#create-react-app).
+2. Create a new react app with `npx create-react-app exercise-part-two` and follow the instructions to set up [React Router](https://reactrouter.com/docs/en/v6/getting-started/installation#create-react-app).
 You should have a Home and an About page in the end.

 3. Move the `Home` component and the `About` component each into a separate file.